Quantizations of conical symplectic resolutions I: local and global structure: Modules over quantizations

 \subsection{Cotangent bundles}

-Let us consider the special case of quantizations of $\fX = T^*X$ for some smooth variety $X$, where $\bS$ acts by inverse scaling of the cotangent fibers.
-In order to simplify our discussion, we will assume in this section that $H^2(\fX)=H^{1,1}(\fX)$.
-It's worth noting that this case has been considered many times before in different contexts, but for the sake of completeness, we wish to show in detail how it fits in our schema.
+Let us consider the special case of quantizations of $\fX = T^*X$ for some smooth projective variety $X$, where $\bS$ acts by inverse scaling of the cotangent fibers\footnote{This variety may not satisfy the property of being projective over an affine variety $\fX_0$, but we will not use that assumption in this section.}.
+Quantizations of cotangent bundles have been considered many times before in different contexts, but for the sake of completeness, we wish to show in detail how it fits in our schema.
+We will assume that $H^1(X)=0$ and $H^2(X)\cong H^{1,1}(X)$; in particular and $H^2(X)\cong \operatorname{Pic}(X)\otimes \C$.

 A {\bf Picard Lie algebroid} $\cP$ on $X$ is an extension in the abelian category of Lie algebroids of the tangent sheaf $\cT_X$, with its tautological Lie algebroid structure, by the structure sheaf $\fS_X$, with the trivial Lie algebroid structure.
 Such an extension in the category of coherent sheaves is classified by